 P.T.
 Barnum ran a museum in New York City 160 years ago that attracted huge crowds.

-But the huge crowds did not translate into trust of any kind.
-People were more than willing to be entertained by his chicanery, but they wouldn't trust him for a minute.
-When he attempted a legitimate commercial venture he was laughed out of the city.
+But the huge crowds did not translate into the trust of any kind.
+People were more than willing to be entertained by his chicanery, but they wouldn’t trust him for a minute.
+When he attempted a legitimate commercial venture, he was laughed out of the city.

 To coin a cyber phrase: “All that glitters is not guaranteed”.